MSRI provides a number of services to support women in the mathematical sciences.

 - Family Services: Schooling and child care assistance, and family-friendly events for mathematicians who are members of each semester's scientific programs and/or workshops.

-- Family Support for Women - Child Care: Grants to women researchers of our programs and workshops with school-aged children; intended to offset the cost of child care and enable mothers to focus more easily on research while at MSRI.
+- Family Support for Women - Child Care: MSRI has access to private sources of funding that makes it possible for women with children to fully participate in its scientific activities.
+Grants to women researchers of our programs and workshops with school-aged children; intended to offset the cost of child care and enable mothers to focus more easily on research while at MSRI.

 - Complementary Program: For mathematicians who are the partners/spouses of MSRI program members.

 - Nursery: Private room on site for parents to nurse or feed infants.

 - Connections for Women Workshops: Workshops which provide an enhanced opportunity for women researchers to interact with other women with similar research interests and to showcase their research.

 - Summer Graduate Schools: Additional support for women nominated for MSRI's Summer Graduate Schools.

 - MSRI Advisory Committees: Rotating committees tasked to ensure equitable representation and build community among women and underrepresented minorities in MSRI's research programs and workshops.